peterrz/odin-wi5/README.md

 Odin is an SDN framework programmable enterprise WLANs.
-It provides a platform for developing typical enterprise WLAN services such as mobility managers, and load balancers as "network applications".
+It provides a platform for developing typical enterprise WLAN services such as mobility management, load balancing, seamless handover, etc. as "network applications".

-It was developed by Lalith Shuresh (https://github.com/lalithsuresh).
+It was initially developed by Lalith Shuresh (https://github.com/lalithsuresh).

 This is a fork with some improvements, being added within the H2020 Wi-5 (What to do With the Wi-Fi Wild West) Project (see http://www.wi5.eu/)